CianciarusoCataldo/nn-object-detector/README.md

 ```
 http://localhost:8082
 ```
 If everything is working, you will see the index file of the website, into static folder.
 By now, the webserver is able to handle both POST and GET requests.
-To start other nodes of the system, just follow their guide, which is the same as this, with obvious little difference (every node has its own startup script, to make it more immediate):
+To start other nodes of the system, just follow their guide, there are only obvious little differences (every node has its own startup script, to make it more immediate):
 - [Main Server](https://github.com/CianciarusoCataldo/nn-dispatcher)
 - [Face Detector](https://github.com/CianciarusoCataldo/nn-face-detector)